rickyzhang82/telepresence/docs/reference/docker-run.md

 ### The docker-run flag

-If you want your intercept to use another Docker container, you can use the `--docker-run` flag.
-It creates the ingest or intercept, runs your container in the foreground, then automatically ends the intercept when the container exits.
+If you want your ingest or intercept to use another Docker container, you can use the `--docker-run` flag.
+It creates the ingest or intercept, runs your container in the foreground, then automatically ends the ingest or intercept when the container exits.

 After establishing a connection to a cluster using `telepresence connect --docker`, the container started when using `--docker-run` will share the same network as the containerized daemon that maintains the connection.
 This enables seamless communication between your local development